DanLanghofer/electron-sms/README.md

 Sample Application
 ------------------
-The sample application uses a TSL256 Luminosity sensor to measure light value, If it is below a configurable minimum value, it will send text message to a predefined telephone number.
+The sample application uses a TSL256 Luminosity sensor to measure light value, If it is below a configurable minimum value, it will send text message to a predefined telephone number. ***Please not that here I am using third party (my own) SIM, not Particle SIM***.
+I didn't test it with Particle SIM

 A sample text message is

     It's too dark here (9.25 lux)